Product variations occur when an item has different attributes such as color and size. These variants are grouped together on a single product page.

-- Specific URL for each color.
+- A specific URL for each color.

 - Landing pages with products with the same colors.